Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Royalties can provide steady, stable, long-term income to investors.
+Royalties can provide steady, stable, long-term income to investors as a part of their investment portfolio.
 Royalties are generated by many types of assets, including musical compositions, oil wells, gold mines, books, movies and TV shows.
 As passive income, royalties are taxed at lower rates than wages and salaries.
 Investors can invest in royalty income through auction sites and royalty income trusts.

 Investing Tips

 • A financial advisor can help you invest in royalty income as part of an overall investment strategy.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When it comes to investing, it’s a good idea to be prepared.
-SmartAsset has you covered with a number of free online resources that can help.
+SmartAsset has you covered with several free online resources that can help.
 Try using our free investment calculator today.

 Photo credit: ©iStock.com/JNemchinova, ©iStock.com/RomoloTavani, ©iStock.com/Olivier Le Moal